spatha0011/spatha_vsd-hdp/Day19/README.md

 We can adjust the `SYNTH_MAX_FANOUT` parameter in the `.sdc` file and rerun synthesis to reduce loading effects.

-Commands to include new lef and perform synthesis
+Commands to include new lef and perform synthesis:

 ```shell
 # Now the OpenLANE flow is ready to run any design and initially we have to prep the design creating some necessary files and directories for running a specific design which in our case is 'picorv32a'